TiesPetersen/OrderBookMatchingEngine/README.md

 ## Performance

-Some performance stats to quickly showcase to recruiters
+Some benchmark details and performance stats to quickly showcase to recruiters

-Read more in PDF about final product
+_Read more in PDF about final product below_

-## Document
+## Project Report
-Want all information and details about the matching engine in a nicely structured document?
-View or download this pdf:
+Do you want all the details about the implementation of the matching engine, techniques and optimizations used, and a detailed performance analysis?
+View or download the project report:

-PDF about final product (implementation / metrics / benchmarks / final product) (View | Download)
+Project Report (Coming soon) ( View | Download )

 _Found it interesting?
 Feel free to share it with friends or colleagues who might enjoy or benefit from it.
 Thank you ;)_

 ## Blog

-Want more details about the build process and development?
+Do you want more details about the build process, development and visualizations of the algorithms and data structures?
 Read my blog posts with visualizations, explanations, and more:

-- #1 : link
+- #1 : (Coming soon)
-- #2 : link
+- #2 : (Coming soon)

 _Enjoyed the blog?
 Feel free to share it with friends or colleagues who might enjoy or benefit from it.
 Thank you ;)_